odoo/documentation/crm/leads/generate/website.rst

 **salesEMEA@mycompany.com**, add
 ``mailto:salesEMEA@mycompany.com``
-into the regular hyperlink code (CTRL+K) to generate a lead into the related sales team in Odoo CRM.
+into the regular hyperlink code (CTRL+K) to generate a lead into the related sales team in Twenty20 CRM.

 .. image:: ./media/website09.png
    :align: center